graphile/migrate/README.md

   graphile-migrate commit          Commits the current migration into the
                                    `committed/` folder, resetting the current
                                    migration.
+Resets the shadow database. graphile-migrate uncommit        This command is useful in development if you need to modify your latest commit before you push/merge it, or if other DB commits have been made by other developers and you need to 'rebase' your migration onto theirs.
+Moves
-Resets the shadow database. graphile-migrate uncommit        Moves the latest commit out of the committed migrations folder and back to the current migration (assuming the current migration is
+                                   the latest commit out of the committed migrations folder and back to the current migration (assuming the current migration is
                                    empty-ish).
 Removes the migration tracking
-                                   entry from ONLY the local database, do not use after other databases have executed this committed migration.
-Development only, and
+                                   entry from ONLY the local database.
+Do not use after other databases have executed this committed migration otherwise they will fall
-                                   liable to cause conflicts with other
-                                   developers.
-Be careful.
+                                   out of sync.
+Assuming nothing else has changed, `graphile-migrate uncommit &&
+                                   graphile-migrate commit` should result in the
-  graphile-migrate status          Exits with a bitmap status code indicating
+                                   exact same hash.
+Development only, and liable to cause conflicts with other developers - be careful. graphile-migrate status          Exits with a bitmap status code indicating
                                    statuses: